nickav/myspace/data/posts/0003_wasm_from_scratch.md

 ## Wrap Up

+The code I've shared should cover just about everything you could ever want to do in WASM.
 While it would be a lot of work to emulate _everything_ `emscripten` is doing, I hope this has shown you a viable alternative.

 Overall I have enjoyed working with WASM despite some of it's limitations.